AmyJeanes/KeypadFlasher/README.md

 Essentially, we are shorting D+ to VCC on both sides of the USB-C breakout board using 10k ohm resistors when the device is powered on, which forces it into bootloader mode.

+You could also make a version of this with a USB-A 2.0+ breakout board too which you could use with a USB-A to USB-C cable if you have one of those instead.

 To verify whether your device is in HID (default) mode or bootloader mode on Windows, you can run in PowerShell the following snippet:

 ```powershell